graalvm/workshops/vscode-tools-for-micronaut/README.md

 Before starting this lab, you must have:

-* A recent install of VS Code, if you don't you can [download if here](https://code.visualstudio.com/download).
+* A recent install of VS Code.
+If you don't have it, you can [download it here](https://code.visualstudio.com/download).
-* Install of most recent version of Oracle GraalVM.
-This can be done using the command line tool, `sdkman`.
-Please ateka  look at thsi for more details: [Download Oracle GraalVM](https://www.graalvm.org/downloads/).
+* An install of the most recent version of Oracle GraalVM.
+Please read the GraalVM documentation for more details: [Download Oracle GraalVM](https://www.graalvm.org/downloads/).
-* An Oracle ATP instance with the HR schema installed. for this labe we will provide you with a pre-configured instance that you can use.
-We will supply the details later on in the lab.
+* An Oracle ATP instance with the HR schema installed.
+If you can not create an ATP instance and install the schema then we can provide you with a pre-configured instance.

 ## Install the Tools for Micronaut Extension

-In order to get all of the Micronaut features within VS Code, that we will look at in this lab, you first need to install the extension.

-You will need to install the following extensions into VS Code:
+For this lab you will need to install the following extensions into VS Code:

 * [MS Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 * [tools for Micronaut® Framework](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.micronaut-tools).